NMU Charter Schools

 Two of the schools have a focus on Native American culture: Bahweting Anishnabe and Nah Tah Wahsh in the Upper Peninsula of Michigan.
 The third U.P. school is North Star Academy, which focuses on academic service learning.

-As of July 1, 2014, NMU adds 3 charter schools menu: Francis Reh Academy in Saginaw and the George Crockett Academy in inner-city Detroit, both K-8 facilities, and Universal Leadership Academy in Port Huron, which will open first time in 2014 as a K-5 and progress to K-8.
+As of July 1, 2014, NMU adds 3 charter schools: Francis Reh Academy in Saginaw, a K-9 facility, the George Crockett Academy in inner-city Detroit, operating as a K-8 facility, and East Shore Leadership Academy in Port Huron, which opened first time in 2014 as a K-5 and will progress to K-8.

 Along with providing education to its students, these schools provide an excellent opportunity for hands-on classroom experience for NMU’s hundreds of elementary and secondary education majors.
 This immersion is invaluable to these future teachers as they prepare for their student teaching experiences and professional careers.